gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 categories: Energy
 ---

+**UPDATE 29-AUG-2024:** You can try out my calculator for yourself [here](https://docs.google.com/spreadsheets/d/1WCcB3DztqkDQMRK-wCNCs0GgqsC7WeP8Jp_6C9Srits/edit?usp=sharing).
+This also includes an input to see the effect of heat recovery on your waste shower water, such as when using something like [Recoup](https://recoup.co.uk/).
+Thanks James for the suggestion.
+A grid of these heat recovery results are added at the bottom of the page - they are quite impressive and could be a great option if you are simultaneously renovating a bathroom.

 **I have a relatively standard 3-bed semi detached house, but am struggling to find an Air Source Heat Pump system that works for me.
 This new Heat Geek mini store might be the answer, but I wanted to run the numbers for my own situation before committing.**

 I am trying to replace my combi boiler from the last millenium with a new heat pump.
 I discovered that I would need noise planning permission (perhaps a discussion for another day) but also that there was no good place for a hot water tank anywhere.
 I have an old airing cupboard and loft, so is hardly a tiny flat - highlighting the level of infrastructure needed to enable a heat pump retrofit.